-The development of this initial edition of the City of Hillsdale & Hillsdale Township Joint Recreation Plan included the following steps:
+The development of this initial edition of the City of Hillsdale Recreation Plan included the following steps:

-- The City of Hillsdale and Hillsdale Township recognized the need to update the 2011-2016 Joint Recreation Plan Hillsdale Township accepted the invitation of the City to participate in the recreation planning effort recognizing that Township and City residents use City parks. - The Joint Recreation Planning Advisory Committee was formed; it is comprised of the City and Township planning commissions. - The City and Township conducted an online community survey. - A mission statement and goals and objectives were developed based upon those surveys and other information available to the Joint Recreation Planning Advisory Committee. - City staff, with the assistance of Township officials, reviewed, updated, and drafted a revised plan. - The Joint Recreation Planning Advisory Committee verified the mission statement and goals and objectives on March 12, 2018 based upon the drafting of the. - The Joint Recreation Advisory Committee provided the plan for public review from March XX through April XX 16, 2018 and held a public hearing on May XX, 2018.
-The Plan was approved by the Committee and recommended for adoption by the City Council and Township Board. - The City Council adopted the Joint Plan on April XX, 2018 and the Township Board adopted it on April XX, 2018.
+- The City of Hillsdale recognized the need to update the 2018-2023 Recreation Plan - The Recreation Planning Advisory Committee was formed; it is comprised of the Hillsdale City Planning Commission. - The City conducted an online community survey. - A mission statement and goals and objectives were developed based upon those surveys and other information available to the Joint Recreation Planning Advisory Committee. - City staff reviewed, updated, and drafted a revised plan. - The Recreation Planning Advisory Committee verified the mission statement and goals and objectives on August 20, 2025 based upon the drafting of the Plan. - The Recreation Advisory Committee provided the plan for public review from August 20 through September 17, 2025 and held a public hearing on September 17, 2025.
+The Plan was approved by the Committee and recommended for adoption by the City Council. - The City Council adopted the Plan on October 6, 2025.